ewanmellor/git-diff-image/README.md

 ==============

 This is an extension to 'git diff' that provides support for diffing images.
+It can also be run as a direct CLI command for diffing two image files.

 Platforms
 ---------

-Only OS X at the moment.
+Only macOS at the moment.
 Patches welcome!

 Examples
 --------